Follow the step by step process or choose what situation that best describes you:

 Requirements and Standards

 Your undergraduate education must culminate in a bachelor’s degree.
 The coursework and major you select is entirely up to you.
 Some undergraduate courses may better prepare you for law school than others.
-These include courses in political science and government, history, business and economics, communications, philosophy, and the social science.
+These include courses in political science and government, history, business and economics, communications, philosophy, and social science.

 Degree Options